jimktrains/subtlelanternradio/README.md

 * All user input should appear and be processable through devfs/kernel "input protocol" (e.g. `/dev/input/eventX`).
 The mapping of physical device to event should be contained in the manual.
-* All radio functions must be controllable via devfs or sysfs and documented in the manual.
+* All radio functions must be controllable via devfs or devfs and documented in the manual.
 * Kernel drivers must be free/libre software.
     * The radio hardware itself may have closed-source firmware, but the